factorhouse/kpow/README.md

 # Quick Starts

 Running in ECS / EKS / Fargate / EC2 / Kubernetes?
-See our [Helm](https://github.com/factorhouse/kpow-helm-charts) and [CloudFormation](https://github.com/factorhouse/kpow-cloudformation) quicks start guides.
+See our [Helm Charts](https://github.com/factorhouse/kpow-helm-charts).

 # License

 Kpow is proprietary software.

-Kpow's EULA can be found in the [GitHub repository](https://github.com/factorhouse/kpow/blob/main/resources/eula.txt) or at https://kpow.io/eula/
+Kpow's EULA can be found in the [GitHub repository](https://github.com/factorhouse/kpow/blob/main/resources/eula.txt) or at [https://factorhouse.io/kpow/eula/](https://factorhouse.io/kpow/eula/)

 This repository is licensed under the Eclipse Public License 1.0 (EPL-1.0)